FedoraQt/MediaWriter/MAC.md

 ### Known issues

 There is a known issue in progress bar on macOS 26 in Qt 6.9.3.
-Fedora Media Writer issue: https://github.com/FedoraQt/MediaWriter/issues/897
+AcreetionOS Media Writer issue: https://gitlab.acreetionos.org/natalie/AcreetionMediaWriter/issues

 ## Building

-You can build Fedora Media Writer yourself.
+You can build AcreetionOS Media Writer yourself.
 It has just a few dependencies and building it is a matter of just running a few commands.

 ### Dependencies